Bukit Bintang Boys' Secondary School: School magazine

-Old Boys' Association

-Some of the former students who had left BBBSS, referred to as “Ex-BBians”; have banded together in the group called the Old Boys' Association, or the OBA.
-They have registered the group in 2012 under the name of BBBSS Alumni Association.

 Facilities

 In 2007, the school Co-operative was formed, named "Koperasi Sekolah Menengah Kebangsaan Laki-laki Bukit Bintang Berhad".
 The original business centre was set up at the previous counselling room.
 In 2008, it was moved to the room behind the Canteen Area (earlier the Music Room).
 The shareholders of the Co-operative are students and teachers.
 The products sold are mostly stationery and books, but now have included buns and ice-cream.
 After the Government announced that free textbooks would be given to all students, the Co-operative took over the role of school bookshop.

 In 2008, the road from the main gate to the squash complex was tarred.
 A new Computer Laboratory was made in the same year, with 30 computers that were donated by the public.
 The Computer Lab had earlier occupied the Auditorium, now occupy the room which was formerly the Snooker Room.
 A new Teacher's Cafe, a lounge for Teachers, was unveiled on Graduation Day in August 2009, in the presence of Madam Sharon Kang, the main sponsor.
 A new wall was built around the Squash Complex.
 Towards the end of the school year, with contributions from an ex-BBian, a gymnasium was installed in one of the Squash Complex classes.

 In 2010, the old wiring system of the school was rewired and seven air-conditioners were installed in the Dewan McGregor.
 The stairs from the front of the Badminton Hall to the Canteen were upgraded, as were the stairs from the Canteen to the field.

 In 2011, the auditorium was renovated, replacing the carpet flooring with newer flooring.

 In 2013, the Dewan McGregor was renovated to fix its collapsing ceiling and to renovate the floor with new tiles.
 The girls' toilet was renovated, reducing the number of cubicles to make space for a new room.
 The area outside the Badminton Hall was renovated to fix the cracking pavements, and also to install new shades for the covered walkway.
 The school canteen was renovated to new floor and pillar tiles, and wooden seats were added to previously bare metal benches.
 The Squash Complex also was renovated in this year.
 The field and Kemahiran Hidup (KH) Labs are undergoing upgrading works.